ibrahimbutt/direwolf-arch-rice/README.md

 All you need to know for now is, it saves you a lot of time in the long-term.
 Without it, you would need to go through the manual build process for each package which can't be installed through Pacman.
 This is really something I wish I knew about when I started out.

+#### Terminal Emulator

+We'll be using rxvt-unicode, also known as urxvt.
+It's fast, lightweight and highly customizable.
+An additional benefit is that Wal can automatically apply a generated colorscheme to it.

 #### Status Bar
 The Polybar repository tells it best: